GIV-UCalgary/GIV-Website/content/authors/amirhossein/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "Meysam is an MSc student interested in Digital Earth."
+bio: "Amirhossein is an MSc student interested in Digital Earth and Machine Learning."

 interests:
 - Computer Graphics
-- 3D Modeling
+- Machine Learning
 - Digital Earth